 - Identify where acoustic performance should exceed the minimum regulatory standards.
 For example, where required to ensure good occupant experience or to future-proof the building.

-- Validate and improve the design process through post-occupancy evaluation to ensure persistent improvement in approach.
+- Validate and improve the design process through post-occupancy evaluation to ensure that our acoustic designs are reflective how occupants use buildings and to drive persistent improvement in our approach.

 Acoustics and Net Zero Carbon Buildings

 Providing the right acoustic environment is an essential component in the design of sustainable buildings that support work, study, living, rest and recuperation.

 Applied without consideration, acoustic control can mean sealed, highly serviced buildings with a heavy and high embodied carbon structure.
 However, with the right approach, exceptional acoustics can be achieved through a passive, low-energy strategy that contributes to the design of a Net Zero Carbon building.